arsf/lag/lastools-patched/bin/lasinfo_README.txt

   By default the output of lasinfo goes to stderr.
 The output can be suppressed with '-quiet' or changed to '-stdout'.
-To write into a file use '-o output.txt' or '-otxt' which, for example, will write to "lidar_info.txt" for a file named "lidar.las".
+To write to a particular file use '-o output.txt' or '-otxt' which stores the lasinfo report to "lidar.txt" assuming the file has the name "lidar.las".
+With the option '-odix _info' you change the name to "lidar_info.txt" and with '-odir E:\reports' you choose a particular directory.
+These options are especially useful in batch mode such as:

+  lasinfo -i *.laz -otxt -odir ..\reports -odix _info -cores 3

   The tool can also be used to modify various other entries in the header as described below.
 This needs to be done with care